C.J. Cron Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.2 K/9, the 10th-best in the league.

-- The Phillies have the 23rd-ranked team ERA among all MLB pitching staffs (5.10).
+- The Phillies' 5.10 team ERA ranks 23rd across all MLB pitching staffs.

-- The Phillies will send Strahm (1-1) to the mound for his fourth start of the season.
-He is 1-1 with a 2.13 ERA and 16 strikeouts in 12 2/3 innings pitched.
+- Nola (1-2 with a 5.91 ERA and 19 strikeouts in 21 1/3 innings pitched) gets the start for the Phillies, his fifth of the season.

-- The left-hander last appeared on Saturday against the Cincinnati Reds, when he threw 2 2/3 innings, allowing three earned runs while giving up two hits.
+- His most recent appearance came on Sunday against the Cincinnati Reds, when the right-hander tossed six innings, surrendering two earned runs while allowing five hits.

-- In four games this season, the 31-year-old has an ERA of 2.13, with 11.4 strikeouts per nine innings.
-Opponents are batting .156 against him.

 © 2023 Data Skrive.
 All rights reserved.